Toscane d'Auvergne, Billom

 Enjoy with a bottle of Côtes d’Auvergne.

 Why not spend a weekend on the“Les Forteresses de la Toscane auvergnate” loop.
 This adventure begins in Saint-Jean-des-Ollières, stretching 14.5 km to Egliseneuve-près-Billom.
-The second stage of the trail, 20 km long, takes hikers back to their starting point in Saint-Jean-des-Ollières, offering a complete and immersive experience of the region.
+The second stage of the route, 20 km long, takes hikers back to their starting point in Saint-Jean-des-Ollières, offering a complete and immersive experience of the region.

 For those looking for detailed information on the trails, the topoguide“Balades en pays de Billom, Saint-Dier”.
-This is one of 12 topoguides published by RELF (Randonnée en Livradois-Forez) available for sale at all Tourist Information Offices (BIT) of the Maison du Tourisme Livradois-Forez.
+This is one of 12 topoguides published by RELF (Randonnée en Livradois-Forez) available for sale in all Tourist Information Offices (BIT) of the Maison du Tourisme Livradois-Forez.

 Activities not to be missed around Billom

-La Via Allier
+The Via Allier

 Billom, the medieval town